Sneak Peak: New York Chapter's 2015 Advocacy Agenda

-- $3 million in new funding was provided for Nurse-Family Partnership.
+Securing $4 million in new funds for Nurse-Family Partnership.

 Harold Iselin, an outstanding advocate for women and children in New York State, is this year's recipient of the Distinguished Service Award!
 Join us at the NENY Division's Signature Chefs Auction on Tuesday, October 21 at the Canfield Casino in Saratoga Springs to celebrate Harold's accomplishments.